arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

 - How many lines of code you need to cover parsing logic in previous example?
   - Try to be reasonable, not optimistic.
 Don't forget documentation.
   - Add testing, mocking, ... have you ever seen that part done properly for CLIs?
 - Is there anything that you win after writing an explicit CLI parsing?
-Double quote?
+Double quote maybe?

 ### — Never realized that CLI command can be replaced by python command